-When multiplying two (or more) variables, we also write the variables next to each other to show that they are being multiplied.
+When multiplying two (or more) variables, we also write the variables next to each other to show that they're being multiplied.
 For example, xy means "x times y."
-This is another reason that we go with such rarely used letters as our variables.
-If we used a and b most of the time, you might see ab and think we are talking about somebody's six-pack.
+This is another reason that we go with such rarely-used letters as our variables.
+If we used a and b most of the time, you might see ab and think we're talking about somebody's six-pack.

-Observe that xy = yx since multiplication of real numbers is commutative.
+Also, you should know that xy = yx since multiplication of real numbers is commutative.
 When multiplying variables together, it can be helpful to write the variables in alphabetical order (xy or xyz), so we have a standard order in which to write them.
-Writing yx instead of xy isn't nearly as bad as writing x17 in place of 17x, but it is still frowned upon in certain circles.
+Writing yx instead of xy isn't nearly as bad as writing x17 in place of 17x, but it's still frowned upon in certain circles.
 Generally the circles frequented by us math nerds.
 You scoff, but our frowns can be intimidating.

 When we multiply a variable by itself several times—almost like cloning, but much less controversial—we can use exponent notation.
 For example, x · x · x = x3.
-We may read x3 as "three copies of x," since x3 is an abbreviation for three copies of x multiplied together.
-It is too bad we don't need 100 copies, as then we receive a price break.
+We can read x3 as "three copies of x," since x3 is an abbreviation for three copies of x multiplied together.
+Too bad we don't need 100 copies, 'cause then we'd get a price break.

-Be careful: It is safer to write division using fraction notation than it is to write division using the slash.
-Not that you will be in any real physical danger if you do the latter, unless you encounter a real fraction bully, but it isn't advisable and here's why.
-The expression 1/4x is ambiguous, as it could mean either or .
+Be careful: It's safer to write division using fraction notation than it is to write division using the slash.
+Not that you'll be in any real physical danger if you do the latter, but it isn't advisable and here's why.
+The expression 1/4x is ambiguous, since it could mean either or .
 Avoid the problem by simply not writing 1/4x.
-No, your solution of avoiding the problem by skipping algebra altogether is not a valid one.
+No, your solution of avoiding the problem by skipping algebra altogether isn't a valid one.
 Nice try.